-At LUCSUS, we drill into issues of values beliefs and needs that underpins responses to climate change, issues of justice and responsibility, and forms of adaptive and anticipatory governance in decision-making.
+At LUCSUS, we drill into issues of values, beliefs and needs that underpin responses to climate change, issues of justice and responsibility, and forms of adaptive and anticipatory governance in decision-making.

 Keywords: mitigation, adaptation, loss and damages, resilience, justice, governance, food security, energy